How do I contact the Instructor ?

 May I send in my Essays and/or Reading Reports early ?

 Yes, in fact I encourage you to send in your work before the due dates just in case there are last-minute problems with the computers.
-You may send your work in as early as you like, though I probably will not grade it until all that group of reports has arrived.
+You may submit your work in as early as you like, though I probably will not grade it until all that group of reports has arrived.

 How soon will I hear what grade my work scored ?